Self-Stabilization: The Implicit Bias of Gradient Descent at the Edge of Stability

 Our primary result is that gradient descent solves the constrained problem $\min_\theta L(\theta)$ such that $S(\theta) \le 2/\eta$.
-To prove equivalence to the sharpness reduction, we will need the following lemma from \citep{Lyu2022Normalization} which follows from the scale invariance of the loss:
+Let $S_f(\theta)$ denote the largest eigenvalue of $\nabla^2 f(\theta)$.
+To prove equivalence to the sharpness reduction, we will need the following lemma from \citep{Lyu2022Normalization} which follows from the scale invariance of the $f$: